tk-nakagawa/PaloAltoNetworks-Botnet-retrieve-tool/README.md

 * This script can retrieve the botnet report from Palo Alto Networks Firewall through XML-API <br>
   and filter it with the Confidence Level you set up, then mail to you the result.

-* Use cron(for Linux/Mac) or Time-scheduler(for Windows) to kick this script
+* Use cron(for Linux/Mac) or Time-scheduler(for Windows) to kick this script regularly.

-  regularly.
+* This script calls PEAR(PHP Extension and Application Repository), so you need to install <br>

-* This script calls PEAR(PHP Extension and Application Repository), so you need to install PEAR in advance.
+  PEAR in advance.

 * Notification email(email subject, email body) can be customized as your favorite format.

 * Execution results are logged in "system.log".